 Why did I do this?
-Because I’m trying to overcome the greatest enemy every new author faces: anonymity.
+Because I was trying to overcome the greatest enemy every new author faces…

-Not book stores or other authors or the eBook revolution.
-Irrelevance — that’s what kills you before you begin.
-And if you’re trying to get your words noticed, you face the same antagonist.
-Here’s why:
+Irrelevance — that's what kills you before you begin.
+And if you're trying to get your words noticed, you face the same antagonist.
+Here's why…

 We don’t read authors we don’t know